 Acne Fighting Mask

 This DIY mask is really quick to make.
 You’ll just need 1 drop of tea tree oil and a spoon of honey.
-Honey works well with tea tree oil to fight acne, as it’s also got natural antibacterial properties, as well as being an anti-inflammatory.
+Honey works well with tea tree oil to fight acne, as it’s also got natural antibacterial and anti-inflammatory properties.
 This mask is perfect for both treating acne, and soothing inflamed skin, improving your complexion by clearing redness.
 Simple mix the tea tree oil and the honey together using a spoon.
 You can use the spoon to apply the mask in a thin layer onto clean skin.
 Leave this mask on for 10 to 20 minutes, then rinse with hot water.
 You can do this mask up to three times a week for the best results.

 Tea Tree Oil for Acne Prone Oily Skin